 For men who ejaculate prematurely, it is the belief of many a partner that their man is selfish and is only thinking of his own needs.
 This is usually the farthest from reality!
 There is nothing a man with PE wants more than to be able to please his partner, but he just cannot last long enough to do this.

 When a man has problems getting hard, or loses his erection hardness, many a partner starts believing that he’s no longer attracted to them or doesn’t love them - or is having an affair!
 This is rarely the case.
 Most men with ED are totally committed to fulfilling their partner but are confused about how to maintain a strong erection in the process.

 No-one wants to feel like they are failing, and unresolved intimacy issues continually eat away at a person’s self-esteem and overall desire for sex.
-Therefore, it’s important to resolve these issues in a timely manner, before perceived inadequacies systematically break down your ability to relate and prevent you from enjoying your relationship long-term.
+It's vitally important to resolve these issues in a timely manner, before perceived inadequacies systematically break down your ability to relate and prevent you from enjoying your relationship long-term.

 Balance Your Sexual Focus to Help Fix Intimacy Issues

-With the correct procedures in place, you can restore a relaxed, happy and satisfying sex life.
+This enables you to fix intimacy issues in your relationship, prevent future sexual dysfunction and restore emotional balance as well as a happy and healthy sex life.
 A sex life where both of you are fulfilled.
 A sex life which provides both mutual emotional as well as sexual fulfilment.

 In my programs I explain how to get the balance right to fix intimacy issues in a relationship.
 This means that as a male you’re able to get a hard erection and then maintain it during foreplay, penetration, and intercourse - and without ejaculating until you both decide it’s the right time.